ForwardLoopLLC/mlx90614/docs/source/index.rst

 Example
 -------

-The example shows the functionality of the drivers.
+The example shows the major functionality of the drivers.

 .. literalinclude:: ../../example/main.cpp
     :language: c++